tkestack/gpu-manager/README.md

 make img
 ```

+## Prebuilt image

+Prebuilt image can be found at `thomassong/gpu-manager`

 ## Deploy

 GPU Manager is running as daemonset, and because of the RABC restriction and hydrid cluster,